Cais/bns-site-data/readme.txt

 - https://github.com/Cais/bns-site-data/issues/
 - http://buynowshop.com/plugins/bns-site-data/

+= Why does my site not look like the screenshot? =
+The screenshot was taken as an example when the plugin is used with the Twenty Ten theme.
+How the widget displays is strongly affected by the active theme styles.
+I would recommend creating and using the 'bns-site-data-custom-style.css' stylesheet to set the style according to your own tastes and preferences.

 == Screenshots ==
 1. The options panel as it appears in default.
+2. The default widget and default shortcode output (using sample data).

 == Other Notes ==
 * Copyright 2012  Edward Caissie  (email : edward.caissie@gmail.com)